Climate change in Australia: Activism

 The response to the 2019–20 Australian bushfire season sparked protests in Sydney, Canberra, Melbourne, Victoria, Brisbane, Hobart, and outside the Australian High Commission in London.
 Prime Minister Scott Morrison was criticised for climate denial in the wake of the bushfires.
 Extinction Rebellion held rallies in London, Berlin, Madrid, Copenhagen and Stockholm calling for stronger climate action.
 Direct action group Blockade Australia began disruptive activism in 2021 and 2022.
 In 2023 another Rising Tide water blockade was held in Newcastle during which 3000 people took part and 109 were arrested.
 In line with its strategy of using mass mobilizations to bring more people into action Rising Tide held another blockade in 2024, which attracted 7000 participants.
 Despite the introduction of tougher penalties in New South Wales for such activity the majority of those facing court received dismissals with no conviction with magistrates acknowledging the protesters as "valuable contributors to society" and commending their "muscular good character.

+In November 2025, Rising Tide held its annual "People's Blockade", again targeting coal shipments at the world's largest coal port in Newcastle.
+Thousands gathered as protesters arrived from across Australia for what organizers described as a national gathering of citizens frustrated by the government's lack of urgency on climate change.
+Using kayaks, canoes, and small boats, protesters blocked at least three bulk carriers, and 156 participants were arrested for breaching the state's maritime exclusion zone.
+Organizers called for an end to new coal developments, fairer transition for affected workers, and higher taxes on fossil fuel export profits.
+The blockade also featured a waterfront concert, workshops and panel discussions, and was described as a "protestival" to engage participants of all ages.

+View of part of the 2025 Rising Tide blockade camp at Foreshore Park.

 Litigation

 Groups including Rising Tide and Queensland Conservation have initiated legal challenges to coal mines under the Commonwealth EPBC legislation.
 In late 2006, Queensland Conservation lodged an objection to the greenhouse gas emissions from a large coal mine expansion proposed by Xstrata Coal Queensland Pty Ltd. QC's action aimed to have the true costs of the greenhouse gas emissions from coal mining recognised.
 The Newlands Coal Mine Expansion will produce 28.5 million tonnes of coal over its fifteen years of operation.
 The mining, transport and use of this coal will emit 84 million tonnes of into the atmosphere.
 Queensland Conservation aims to have reasonable and practical measures imposed on new mines to avoid, reduce or offset the emissions from the mining, transport and use of their coal.
 The Land and Resources Tribunal ruled against the case.
+Strategic litigation using negligence was found to be unsuccessful in the 2025 case of Pabai v Commonwealth.